open2b/scriggo/test/compare/README.md

 Note that in templates the line that specifies the mode cannot contain anything but the comment.

-# Available modes
+# Testing modes

-Available modes are listed in the table below.
+Testing modes are listed in the table below.
 If you want, for example, test a program source code with the mode **errorcheck**, the first non-empty line of the file must be

 ```